Code Semantic Zooming: Background

-\paragraph{Natural language programming (2020s--now)} Natural language has always played a subtle but important role in programming.
-In 1984, Knuth’s literate programming~\cite{knuth1984literate} explicitly integrated human-readable documentation with source code, allowing programs to be written as explanatory essays that could be ``woven'' into compilable code.
-More recently, large language models (LLMs) have elevated natural language to a primary programming interface.
-Under the paradigm of ``vibe coding''~\cite{vibecoding}, developers specify high-level goals in plain language and let the LLM generate code to achieve them.
-This paradigm represents perhaps the most radical leap in abstraction yet, freeing developers from many low-level details.
-However, this freedom comes with a cost: natural language is inherently ambiguous and underspecified, making it challenging to precisely control the resulting code, validate its correctness, and iteratively refine it for complex software systems.
+Recently, large language models (LLMs) have pushed abstraction further, elevating natural language to a primary interface.
+Unlike Knuth's literate programming~\cite{knuth1984literate}, which intertwined explanatory prose with human-written source code, modern ``vibe coding''~\cite{vibecoding} relies on models to translate plain-language goals directly into execution.
+This freedom, however, comes at a cost: natural language is inherently ambiguous and underspecified, making it hard to precisely control generated code, validate its correctness, and iteratively refine it for complex systems.

-In this work, we argue that the next step in this trajectory should combine natural language with structured, semantically meaningful representations.
-Such an approach can preserve the expressive power of natural language while reintroducing the controllability needed for robust LLM-assisted code writing.
+In this work, we argue that the next step in this trajectory should combine natural language with structured, semantically meaningful representations, preserving the expressiveness of natural language while reintroducing the controllability needed for robust LLM-assisted code writing.